balabantim/BAK_OPTIMIZED/README_UNITY.md

 ## Info.plist setup
 After dependency is continue processing, go to INFO tab, and setup some necessary fields:

-> App Uses Non-Exempt Encryption  :  NO
+> ITSAppUsesNonExemptEncryption  :  NO

-> Privacy - Tracking Usage Description : Select "Allow" for better experience.
+> NSUserTrackingUsageDescription : Select "Allow" for better experience.
 This identifier will be used to collect Crash Data and in-app activity in order to improve functionalities and user engagement.

-> Privacy - Camera Usage Description : Select "Allow" for better experience.
+> NSCameraUsageDescription : Select "Allow" for better experience.
 The app сan use images to setup user profile and problem solving, we do not store your personal photos.

->Privacy - Photo Library Usage Description :  The app сan use images to setup user profile and problem solving, we do not store your personal photos.
+> NSPhotoLibraryUsageDescription :  The app сan use images to setup user profile and problem solving, we do not store your personal photos.

 #### Next step is enable **Push Notification** on Capability editor: